shun-li-casia/robotics_sdk_tda4vm/docs/radar_driver_node.md

 This section is necessary for those using multiple sensors.
 Users with a single sensor can skip this step.

 When the standalone sensors are connected to the TDA4, the device appears as `/dev/ttyUSBx` (Command Port) and `/dev/ttyUSBy` (Data Port).
-These names are then used in the launch files to comunicate with the sensor.
+These names are then used in the launch files to communicate with the sensor.
 When using multiple sensors and hardcoding these ttyUSB names, the devices must then be connected to the TDA4 in a specific order.
 Furthermore, other devices may also appear as `/dev/ttyUSBx`.
 Therefore, creating a symbolic link will be extremely useful.
 Below are the steps to setting up symbolic links.

 **NOTE**: The following steps are for standalone EVMs and will not work with the ICBOOST carrier board.